 There are receptors inside the nose that send information through nerves to the brain.
 Anosmia can occur if any part of this pathway is damaged.
 There are many conditions that can cause this damage, including:

-Rarely, people are born with no sense of smell because of a genetic condition.
+In rare cases people are born without a sense of smell due to a genetic condition.
 This is called congenital anosmia.

 The loss of smell is difficult to measure.
-A doctor or healthcare provider may ask you some questions about your current symptoms, examine your nose, perform a complete physical examination, and ask about your health history.
+Your doctor may ask you some questions about your current symptoms, examine your nose, perform a complete physical examination, and ask about your health history.